github/opensource.guide/docs/translations.md

 1. Copy `_data/locales/en.yml` to your target language file e.g. `_data/locales/es.yml` and translate all the strings.
 1. Copy `index.html` to your target language index file e.g. `es.html` and update the `lang:`.
 1. Create a new directory in `_articles/` for your language e.g. `_articles/es/`, copy each guide from `_articles/` into that folder and translate each guide.
+1. Run `script/test` and make sure there are no failures with your translation files.
+Note that you may need to rename anchor links or leave some headers in English to fix broken links.
 1. Send a pull request.